Sit Still, Look Pretty: Background

 In an interview with Entertainment Weekly, Daya stated "It's about being a girl that goes after her own dreams and really fights for what she wants, and not letting anyone get in the way of that.
 It's important for young girls to know that they don't have to act a certain way or depend on someone for happiness.
 They can find all of that within themselves."
 Daya also said in an interview with Idolator, "I think it's just about not being an accessory for someone else.
 Just having your own dreams and goals.
 Going after them and not having to always try to please someone."

 Critical reception

 Dana Getz of Entertainment Weekly writes it "relegates [good boys] to the sidelines" and further labeled it a "bouncy, eff–you jaunt".
 Idolators Mike Wass calls the chorus "empowering" and stated "['Sit Still, Look Pretty'] picks up where 'Hide Away' left off — in that it's a little rebellious and a lot relatable."
 Billboard ranked "Sit Still, Look Pretty" at number 47 on their "100 Best Pop Songs of 2016" list.

 Music video

-A music video for the song was released on September 9, 2016.
+The lyric video of "Sit Still, Look Pretty" was unveiled on March 6, 2016, and its music video was released on September 9 at MTV.